+Do know that pedophiles among Catholic educators and educational volunteers are very much a small minority, but that a small number have put you in a very stressful situation regarding your relationships with children and/or vulnerable individuals.

+Do know that it is not your fault.
+You are also a secondary victim of the pedophiles who have abused our children and/or vulnerable individuals.

+Do know that you are right to feel uneasy and uncomfortable because of it.

-- 1. Do know that you have a responsibility to protect yourself because the public often views you with caution.
-This is a side effect of the secondary abuse that you are experiencing as a result of the actions of abusers. - 2.
-Do learn and comply with the reporting procedures under both the archdiocesan policy and Georgia law.
-Have these policies easily accessible in your office. - 3.
-Do know and comply with the Ministerial Standards and Behavioral Guidelines for the Supervision of Minors, contained in the archdiocesan Code of Conduct.
-Have these policies easily accessible in your office. - 4.
-Do love the children and/or vulnerable individuals to whom you minister with a carefully disciplined love.
+Do know that you have a responsibility to protect yourself because the public often views you with caution.
+This is a side effect of the secondary abuse that you are experiencing as a result of pedophiles.

+Do learn and comply with the Child Abuse Reporting Procedures under both the Archdiocesan Policy and Georgia law.
+Have these policies easily accessible in your office for reference.

+Do know and comply with the Behavioral Guidelines, Guidelines for the Supervision of Minors, and Guidelines Specific to Employees contained in the Archdiocesan Code of Conduct.
+Have these policies easily accessible in your office for reference.

+Behavioral Guidelines, Which Should Be Observed to Protect You and Those to Whom You Minister

+Do love the children and/or vulnerable individuals with a carefully disciplined love.

-- 5. Do make sure that any physical contact with a child and/or vulnerable individual is done in a manner that is beyond reproach and in a very public place. - 6.
-Do treat every "child" (defined under the archdiocesan policy and Georgia law as a person "under 18 years of age") with the dignity he or she deserves by virtue of his or her creation by God in his image and likeness. - 7.
-Do treat every vulnerable individual (defined under the archdiocesan policy and Georgia law) with the dignity he or she deserves by virtue of his or her creation by God in his image and likeness. - 8.
-Do avoid being alone with a child and/or vulnerable individual in a closed room unless you are the child and/or vulnerable individual's parent or legal guardian.
-Protect yourself by having the door open/or closing a "see-through," glass-paneled door if the vulnerable individual insists on privacy with you. - 9.
-Do have a parent or another adult around if the child and/or vulnerable individual does need privacy. - 10.
+Do make sure that any physical contact with a child and/or vulnerable individual is done in a manner that is beyond reproach and is in a very public place.

+Do treat every "child" (defined under the Archdiocesan Policy and Georgia law as a person "under 18 years of age") and vulnerable individual with the dignity he or she deserves by virtue of his or her creation by God in His image and likeness.

+Do avoid being alone with a child and/or vulnerable individual in a closed room unless you are the child's and/or vulnerable individual's parent or legal guardian.
+Protect yourself by having the door open/or closing a "see-through," glass-paneled door if the child and/or vulnerable individual insists on privacy with you.

+Do have a parent or another adult around if the child and/or vulnerable individual does not need privacy.

 Do offer comfort and solace to those who are upset or grieving.
-Try not to do it by physically holding or hugging a child and/or vulnerable individual, if possible, unless you are the parent and/or legal guardian. - 11.
-Do realize that a vulnerable individual, who is unable to speak, can say "no" to physical affection and refrain from displays of affection through their body language. - 12.
-Do use only chaste language when speaking with a child and/or vulnerable individual. - 13.
-Do dress modestly at all times, particularly when in the presence of a child and/or vulnerable individual. - 14.
-Do always plan to provide adequate supervision before and after archdiocesan functions. - 15.
-Do follow the following guidelines when, from time to time, you may find yourself unavoidably left with a child and/or vulnerable individual because of a parent or guardian's failure to arrive at your facility on time to pick up that child and/or vulnerable individual at the conclusion of an archdiocesan-sponsored program.
-While this is always a difficult and frustrating situation, it must be understood by all concerned that the safety and welfare of that child and/or vulnerable individual under those circumstances continues to be the moral and legal obligation of you and those associated with your program on behalf of the archdiocese.
-In view of the foregoing, the following guidelines are set forth to provide you with an overview of how such situations should generally be handled: - a.
-Under no circumstances should any child and/or vulnerable individual
+Try not to do it by physically holding or hugging a child and/or vulnerable individual, if possible, unless you are the parent and/or legal guardian of the child and/or vulnerable individual.

+Do use only chaste language when speaking with a child and/or vulnerable individual.

+Do dress modestly at all times, particularly when in the presence of a child and/or vulnerable individual.

+From time to time you may find yourself unavoidably left with a child and/or vulnerable individual because of a parent or guardian's failure to arrive at your facility on time to pick up that child and/or vulnerable individual at the conclusion of an Archdiocesan sponsored program.
+While this is always a difficult and frustrating situation, it must be understood by all concerned that the safety and welfare of that child and/or vulnerable individual under those circumstances continues to be the moral and legal obligation of you and those associated with your program on behalf of the Archdiocese.
+In view of the foregoing, the following guidelines are set forth to provide you with an overview of how such situations should generally be handled: